 What is Motor Pharmacology?

-Motor Pharmacology is a novel concept of drug development.
+A novel concept of drug development.

-Motor Pharmacology is a research group of the Hungarian Academy of Sciences at Eötvös Loránd University in Budapest.
+A research group of the Hungarian Academy of Sciences at Eötvös Loránd University in Budapest.

-Motor Pharmacology is a strong cooperation between researchers and the advisory board to exploit the scientific results.
+A strong cooperation between researchers and the advisory board to exploit the scientific results.

 Recently we discovered the first in vivo applicable inhibitor specific to the myosin 2 motor protein.
 In our body there are several different myosin 2 enzymes responsible for series of physiological functions including skeletal, smooth and cardiac muscle contraction, as well as cell division, motility and neurite outgrowth, which is related to neural plasticity and regeneration.
 By targeting these motor proteins with specific drugs we will be capable of alleviating symptoms of stroke or helping people suffering from spasms, scarring or fibrocyte related disorders.